Discover Your Exposure So You Can Protect It

 Confused?
 Listen to Nikesh Arora explaining it eloquently to Jim Cramer on Mad Money here.
 The defenders realize that adopting the attackers’ views is critical to optimizing their security posture.
 This approach mimics those adopted by military strategists.
 For example, many years ago, in the Israeli Defense Force (IDF), combat officers were asked to plan attacks on their own defense lines using imagination, courage and far-out-of-the-box thinking.

 This is what we do here at Cyberpion.
 We identify the threats that exist outside the perimeter, far beyond what first-generation ASM solutions offer.
-Our platform searches for the threats that exist Nth degrees of separation from your enterprise.
+Our attack surface management platform searches for the threats that exist Nth degrees of separation from your enterprise.
 We then take it a step further and look for the vulnerabilities connected to those threats, the vulnerabilities of those connections, and their connections, etc.

 As a timely illustration, imagine your potential exposure to Covid-19: Your risk of exposure is not limited to those you meet in person – it spans all the people you meet, and all the people they met and so forth (up to 14 days back).
 Each and every one of those can be the source of your exposure.